eM7RON/ConnectZ/readme.md

 # ConnectZ
 ---

-#### Background
+### Background

 ConnectZ is a problem based on the well known board game Connect 4 whereby two players have to make a continuous line of 4 counters on a board of size 7 x 6.
 However, in the ConnectZ problem the dimensions of the board (x and y) and the number of counters which must be connected to reach a winning condition (z), are unknown a priori.
 The ConnectZ challenge is to write an algorithm that evaluates information about a game that has already been played and outputs the outcome.
 Additionally, it must be able to identify if the input information describes a valid/possible game.

+---
-#### Specification
+### Specification
+---

+##### Prerequisites

+Python 3.6+
+Only standard library

 ##### Input